SoftwareAG/c8y-docs/content/welcome-users/first-steps.md

 <a name="user-options"></a>
 #### User options and settings

-Clicking the **User button** at the top right will open a menu which provides access to the following actions or information:
+Clicking the **User** button at the top right opens a menu which provides access to the following actions or information:

 <img src="/images/users-guide/getting-started/getting-started-user-account-menu.png" alt="User account menu"  style="max-width: 60%">